visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 1. Click on the *Add* icon to access various plots.
 This is located about half way down the Main window.
 2. Select *Pseudocolor->temp* to add a Pseudocolor plot.
-3. After adding a plot, you will see a green entry added to the "Plot list", which is located half way down the gui.
+3. After adding a plot, you will see a green entry added to the "Plot list", which is located half way down the *GUI*.

   * This means VisIt_ will draw this plot after you click *Draw*.

 .. figure:: images/Basics-PlotList.png

+   The plot list with a Pseudocolor plot in it

 4. Click *Draw*.
 5. You should see a plot appear in the visualization window.